evanrosa/demyst-code-challenge/README.md

-# Data Engineering Coding Challenges Demyst
+# Data Engineering Coding Challenge Demyst

 ---

-##### The purpose of this repo is to provide solutions to coding challenges provided by Demyst.
+##### The purpose of this repo is to provide solutions to problem 1 of the coding challenge provided by Demyst.

 ### Prerequisites